 - 2.4 Securities are a listing that is possible to be evaluated based on money in a way and form stipulated by law with which certain rights are connected, particularly the right to require certain proprietary fulfillment or the right to execute certain rights towards persons stipulated by law. - 1) A stock is a security representing a part of the basic capital of a company that has emitted the particular stock.
 Every stockholder is a shareholder of this company.
 A shareholder, as a partner has, in terms of the relevant regulations and terms of the Bylaws of the company, the right to take part in the management of the company, in its profit, and in liquidation balance when liquidating the company.
-The management of the General Assembly Meeting of the company, share of profit is gained by the shareholders via dividends (payment of dividends is not guaranteed and their amount is approved by the General Assembly of the Company).
+The management of the company is realized by individual shareholders using voting rights at the General Assembly Meeting of the company, share of profit is gained by the shareholders via dividends (payment of dividends is not guaranteed and their amount is approved by the General Assembly of the Company).